 The temporary visitor center and bookstore remain closed in response to federal guidelines for Coronavirus/COVID-19.
 The permanent visitor center, bookstore, museum, and library remain closed because of ongoing renovations.

 The battlefield is open daily, except for Thanksgiving, Christmas Day and New Year's Day.
-The battlefield closes at Noon on December 24 (Christmas Eve).

 As a unit of the National Park System, Wilson's Creek National Battlefield is committed to the protection of our resources, as well as providing visitors with a safe park experience.
 For these reasons, the use of metal detectors are prohibited; buildings, plants, and natural features should not be disturbed; pets must be on a leash not more than six feet long and are not allowed in buildings; horses are restricted to authorized trails, and speed limits and other traffic laws must be obeyed.
 All accidents should be reported to park headquarters.
 For information on carrying firearms at Wilson's Creek National Battlefield, click here.

 - Summer months are frequently hot and humid.
 Take water and wear a hat, sturdy shoes and protective clothing when hiking the trails.

 - Ticks, chiggers and stinging insects are common.
 Use repellent and check yourself for ticks during and after your outing.